subcomponents/reset/README.md

 ## Docs

-Visit the project website to see demo or documentation
+Visit the project website to see demo and/or documentation

 ## Contribute